 ****The mentsh likes to vent

 About Opera Pubs:

 Running the first Thursday of every month, AtG Opera Pub nights are improvised, wild nights that offer up your favourite beer with a side of operatic arias and ensembles, performed by both established and emerging opera talent performed on our very own Craigslist piano.
-Free admission, $3.50 bottles of beer.
+Free admission, discounted pitchers of beer.